 Traditional Agency Internships

 Thinking About an Internship?
-Here are Some Tips to Keep In Mind:
+Here are Some Key Things to Know:

 To be eligible for an internship, students must meet the following requirements:

 • Admission into upper-division CRCJ program or CRCJ minor

 • Minimum cumulative grade point average of 2.5

 • Instructor permission to enroll